DeveloperZo/eligibility-poc/docs/archive/docs-README.md

 # Documentation Index

-Welcome to the Eligibility Rule Management System documentation.
+Welcome to the benefit plan Management System documentation.
 This index provides an overview of all available documentation and guides you to the right information for your needs.

 ## 📚 Documentation Structure